 Course No. Course Title Clock Hours Credit Hours

-AH100 Career and Life Development 50/10 3
+CLD103 Career and Life Development 50/10 3

 AT1100 Safety and Industry 30/45 3

 AT1110 Electrical 20/55 3

 AT1120 Electrical Accessories 20/55 3

 AT1130 Electronics 20/55 3

 AT1140 HVAC Principle and Operation 20/55 3

 AT1150 Steering and Suspension 20/55 3

 AT1160 Brake Systems and Operation 20/55 3

 AT1170 Engine Repair 20/55 3

 AT1180 Engine Performance 20/55 3

 AT1190 Drivetrain Systems 20/55 3

-AUTOMOTIVE TECHNOLOGY - DIPLOMA (Resident)
+AUTOMOTIVE TECHNOLOGY - DIPLOMA Hvbrid

 Lecture Hrs: 50 Lab Hrs: 10 Career and Life Development teaches the foundational skills required for success as a student and professional.
-The three primary areas of focus are: High Performance Skills including time management, learning styles, and study skills; Mobile Technologies that are applied to personal branding and the workplace; and Financial Literacy focusing on managing debt, personal budgeting, and saving for the future.
+The three primary areas of focus are: High Performance Skills including time management, learning styles, and study skills; Industrial Safety will review general OSHA 10 guidelines as well as programmatic industry specific requirements to demonstrate knowledge of a safe working environment, and Financial Literacy focusing on managing debt, personal budgeting, and saving for the future.
 In addition, professionalism and career-building skills are discussed.